ukgov-equality-hub/ethnicity-facts-and-figures/application/templates/README.md

             * Sub-blocks:
                 * breadcrumbs
                     * Renders the breadcrumbs for the page, using the `breadcrumbs` variable defined in each sub-template.
+                * flashMessages
+                    * Renders flash messages for the page, retrieving them from `get_flashed_messages` exposed by Flask.
         * content
             * Where sub-templates should declare the content for the specific page, including its `<h1>`.
 * footer